We treat safety and security as the top priority.

 - Laptops will need to be removed from your bag and screened separately in the trays provided.
 A laptop bag will be regarded as an item that is allowed in the cabin.

-Some liquids (e.g. gels, lotions, pastes, liquid cosmetics, foams etc) are now allowed through airport security check points.
-The following restrictions apply to the quantity of liquids:
+Some liquids (e.g. gels, lotions, pastes, liquid cosmetics, foams, etc) are now allowed through airport security checkpoints.
+The following restrictions apply to the number of liquids:

 - Liquids may only be carried in containers no greater than 100ml.

 - These containers must be brought to the airport contained in a single, transparent, resealable plastic bag, which itself must not exceed 1 litre in capacity(approximately 20cm x 20cm).
 The contents of the plastic bag must fit comfortably and the bag must be sealed.